tylerharter/cs301-projects/fall18/p10/README.md

 For this project, you'll be using one large JSON file with statistics about 175 countries, and 175 small JSON files, each with details about one country's capital.

-238 data files describing countries and 175 data files describing capitals.
 The data was adapted from [here](http://techslides.com/list-of-countries-and-capitals) and [here](https://www.kaggle.com/fernandol/countries-of-the-world).